Amazon-Java-0824/2-Hello-Inputs/README.md

 Remember to test your code thoroughly to ensure it handles all user inputs gracefully.
 Good luck!

+# Hangman Game Exercise

+## Objective

+Create a simple Hangman game in Java.
+The player must guess the letters in a hidden word within a limited number of attempts.

+## Instructions

+### Setup

+1. **Create an Array of Words**:
+   - Prepare an array of words that the game will choose from.

+2. **Randomly Select a Target Word**:
+   - Randomly select one word from the array to be the target word.

+3. **Represent the Target Word**:
+   - Use an array of characters (`char[]`) to represent the letters of the target word.

+4. **Display the Current State**:
+   - Create another array of characters to display the current state of the word with blanks (e.g., `_ _ _ _`).

+### User Input

+1. **Reading the Player's Guess**:
+   - Use the `Scanner` class to read the player's guess.
+   - The player should guess one letter at a time.

+### Game Logic

+1. **Handling a Correct Guess**:
+   - If the guessed letter is in the word, reveal its position(s) in the display array.

+2. **Handling an Incorrect Guess**:
+   - If the guessed letter is not in the word, decrease the number of remaining attempts.

+3. **Repeat the Process**:
+   - Continue until the player either guesses the word or runs out of attempts.

+### String Methods and Loops

+1. **Looping for Guesses**:
+   - Use loops to repeatedly prompt the player for guesses.

+2. **String Handling**:
+   - Use string methods like `.charAt()` to handle the player's input and `.equals()` to check if the word is fully guessed.

+### End of Game

+1. **Winning or Losing**:
+   - Display a message when the player correctly guesses the word or when they lose, showing the correct word.

 # File Reader and File Writer

 ## Introduction to File Reader and File Writer